urbantumbleweed/ATT-Drive-UI-Framework/README.md

 - and finally: `$grunt serve` or `$grunt serve --force` if you see any errors

 ## Running the docs website
 Default browser should auto-start and run http://localhost:9000 after you execute grunt serve command.

+## Hello World app seed
+To compile directives into a blank app in Connected Car SDK folder run `grunt seed -name=/path/to/AppName` where AppName is your app name like: `grunt seed -name=/Users/damirmustafic/Sites/myFirstApp`
+You will see a two view app example (just add your background image)...

+Go nuts!

 ## Running the example app (Weather)
 - Install http-server (node module) globally `npm install –g http-server`